City To Farm

 Why We Do It

-How we grow our food and dispose of our food waste are among the biggest contributors to climate change.
+Deepening topsoil improves all aspects of farming and environmental health.
+How we grow our food and dispose of our food are among the biggest contributors to climate change.
+Local food production provides for food security and sovereignty.

 City to Farm needs more rural properties.
 Is yours suitable?
 Find out more.